rodizio1/EZ-WifiBroadcast/README.md

 * Raspbian, Linux Kernel, Drivers are licensed under GPLv2.

-* Original code (if found) is licensed as stipulated in respective source files or under the GPLv2 license if not otherwise specified.
+* Original code (if found) is licensed as stipulated in respective source files or under the GPLv2 license otherwise.

 ### Logotype ####